propeldata/ui-kit/CONTRIBUTING.md

 #### Storybook

 To run Storybook, navigate to the root of the project and execute the command `yarn storybook`.
-Within Storybook, you will find dedicated stories for each component, allowing you to preview changes in real-time. use the command `yarn dev` in the component you are working on to observe the changes instantly.
+Within Storybook, you will find dedicated stories for each component, allowing you to preview changes in real-time.
+Use the command `yarn dev` in the component you are working on to observe the changes instantly.

 #### React sample apps